dwhall/HeyMac/docs/HeyMacProtocol.md

 Statistical assurances are reduced when the MIC is truncated, but may be partially recovered through chaining and successful authentication of consecutive frames (not specified by HeyMac).

+### Multihop Messages

+The Fctl M bit indicates that the frame contains two fields in the frame footer, Hops and TxAddr.
+The Hops field is one octet that gives the remaining number of hops this frame may be retransmitted.
+The TxAddr field is the address of the node that is retransmitting this frame.

+Since a HeyMac frame may be encrypted and sent via a multi-hop route, the Destination Address is not encrypted and the re-transmitting node must overwrite the TxAddr with its own address in order for there to be enough information for multihop routing.